charikajana/NoCodeAutomation/docs/Feature_Reference.md

-# NoCodeAutomation - Complete Feature Reference
+# TestGeni - Complete Feature Reference

 **Author:** Chari - Automation Architect and Consultant

+> **"Your Test Automation Genie"** 🧞
-> **Quick Reference**: All supported features with example steps
+> Quick Reference: All supported features with example steps
 > Copy any example and adapt it to your needs!

 ---